Maitland Park, Camden

 Some of the homes were built on plots bought by working people with the help of loans from co-operative buildings societies such as the Friends of Labour, which opened a branch in Maitland Park in 1866.
 The grocers John James and Mary Ann Sainsbury opened their second shop at 159 Queen’s Crescent in 1873 and lived upstairs here until 1886.

-In the 1960s many of the area’s original homes were demolished in a wave of council developments, of which the largest was the Maitland Park estate.
+In the 1960s many of the area’s original homes were demolished in a wave of council developments, of which the largest was the Maitland Park estate, flanking Maitland Park Villas – including on the former site of the orphanage.

 Kentish Town City Farm was founded in 1972, when it was the first of its kind.
 It has subsequently served as a model in the development of the city farm movement as a whole.
 The farm is located on a four-and-a-half acre site off Grafton Road, on the edge of Gospel Oak, where it uses some original buildings from the time the railway was built.